 Could Ivacy VPN be a legitimate company that treats your data with the utmost respect and privacy?

 But what they’ve shown me hasn’t been a good look and it makes me extremely skeptical.

-You can tell me until you’re blue in the fact how amazing their software is (and many VPN review websites do just that), but I just don’t trust them.
+You can tell me until you’re blue in the fact how amazing or how fast their software is (and many VPN review websites do just that), but I just don’t trust them.